Separation Anxiety In Dogs

 • Urinating and defecating in the house

-Treatment for separation anxiety in dogs
+Treatment for separation stress in dogs

-A common behavioral modification technique is called desensitization, which involves exposing your dog to situations that trigger his or her anxiety while working on calming signals from you (i.e., eye contact and touch).
+A common behavioral modification technique is called desensitization, which involves exposing your dog to situations that trigger his or her stress while working on calming signals from you (i.e., eye contact and touch).
 This can be done by taking your pet outside for walks when he/she isn't exhibiting signs of anxiety so that he doesn't associate leaving with being anxious; then gradually increase how long it takes before returning home by one minute each day until reaching 15 minutes apart from each other at night when sleeping

-Separation anxiety can be treated.
+Separation stressors can be treated.

 Conclusion

-If you think your dog may be suffering from separation anxiety, it's important to seek treatment as soon as possible.
+If you think your dog may be suffering from separation stress, it's important to seek treatment as soon as possible.
 The longer you wait, the more damage your dog can do to their home and themselves while they're alone.